elfeck/SGpp-wiki/Linux-(GCC-Clang-ICC).md

 ```console
 javac -cp .:/PATH_TO_SGPP/lib/jsgpp/jsgpp.jar tutorial.java
 ```
-When running Java programs, you have to augment @c LD_LIBRARY_PATH not only by the SG++ library path, but also by a path specific for jsgpp:
+When running Java programs, you have to augment 'LD_LIBRARY_PATH' not only by the SG++ library path, but also by a path specific for jsgpp:

 ```console